Jarno Lion: Loan to Helmond Sport

 On 4 August 2021, Lion signed his first professional contract with Mechelen and was sent on loan to Dutch Eerste Divisie club Helmond Sport as part of the two clubs' partnership, alongside Jules Houttequiet and Ilias Breugelmans.
 He made his professional debut on 6 August 2021, the opening day of the 2021–22 Eerste Divisie season, where he was a starter at midfielder and played the entire match, which ended in a 2–0 loss against FC Den Bosch at De Vliert.
 On 15 April 2022, he headed in his first goal off a corner-kick from Arno Van Keilegom in a 5–3 league defeat to Roda JC Kerkrade.
 As a starting defensive midfielder through the 2021–22 season, Lion was lauded for his performances as the "vacuum cleaner" of Helmond Sport.

 On 15 June 2022, Lion's loan to Helmond Sport was extended for a second season.
 He was increasingly benched for newcomers Elmo Lieftink and Michael Chacón during the 2022–23 season, as the club had seen an influx of players under new head coach Sven Swinnen and his replacement, interim coach Tim Bakens.

+HSV Hoek

+On 13 July 2023, Lion signed a one-year contract with amateur club HSV Hoek, competing in the Dutch Derde Divisie.
+He marked his club debut on 12 August by scoring the final goal in the 69th minute of a 3–2 victory over SteDoCo in the first round of the KNVB Cup.
+His league debut for Hoek followed on 19 August, starting in a convincing 6–1 victory away against HV & CV Quick.

 Style of play

 Lion is a defensive midfielder, valued for his ability to win the ball and recycle possession quickly.
 He is also a refined passer of the ball with a good technique.
 He has compared his style of play to compatriot Axel Witsel.
+After stepping down to playing amateur football with HSV Hoek in 2023, Lion started working at Footline, a store specialising in football equipment.
+As of 2023, he lives in Zelzate with his girlfriend.